NASA-PDS/naif-pds4-bundler/docs/source/42_npb_configuration_file.rst

      - You can specify a list of MKs for the archive release by providing their path.
      - No
-   * - coverage_kernels
-     - You can specify a list of kernels with patterns that need to be included in the MK that will determine the coverage of the MK.
-       The MK that they apply to is specified via the ``mk`` attribute.
-       The coverage is required to generate the label.
-     - No
    * - mk
      - This element provides the configuration elements necessary to automatically generate a MK.
-The elements present are: name, grammar, and metadata (that at the same time consists of the description, keyword and data elements).
+The elements present are: name, coverage_kernels, interrupt_to_update, grammar, and metadata (that at the same time consists of the description, keyword and data elements).
 There can be as many mk elements as needed.
 This element is described in detail below.
-     - No
+     - Yes

 Automatic generation of Meta-kernels